Early January Reviews (2023)

 A RESTLESS TRUTH by Freya Marske is fun and mysterious, not quite as grim as A MARVELLOUS LIGHT got at times.
 It's a murder mystery/romance on a cruise ship and I'm having a great time reading it.

 This time last year I read THE WOLF AMONG THE WILD HUNT by Merc Fenn Wolfmoor, a fantasy novella involving the wild hunt.

 If you're looking for a place to buy any of the books I've reviewed, please consider our Bookshop page (if you use our links to purchase any books we get a small commission).
 Let us know if there's a category you'd like to see curated and we'll see if we can get some titles together.

-As for the podcast, hopefully you're enjoying our most recent episode, IRON WIDOW by Xiran Jay Zhao, as well as the first half of our interview with author Seanan McGuire (AKA Mira Grant, A. Deborah Baker), released in January.
-If you'd like to receive the second (spoiler-filled) half of the interview, please consider supporting us on Patreon.
-Patrons receive this newsletter one week early, as well as a list of upcoming podcast episodes for the next three months.
+As for the podcast, hopefully you're enjoying our most recent episode discussing THE STORYTELLER'S DAUGHTER by Cameron Dokey.
+If you'd like to receive episodes early, as well as bonus content, please consider supporting us on Patreon.
+Patrons receive this newsletter one week early, as well as a list of upcoming podcast episodes.

 Thanks for reading, the next roundup will be in two weeks!

 Want this newsletter delivered directly to your inbox?
 Subscribe via Buttondown.